marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/adjustr.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ADJUSTR, string, adjust right, adjust string

 .. _adjustr:

-.. index:: ADJUSTR

-.. index:: string, adjust right

-.. index:: adjust string

 ADJUSTR --- Right adjust a string
 **********************************